 Otherwise known as the Cidade Marvalihosa (Marvelous City), here you’ll find lush forests and mountains circling the city while the beach acts as the city’s backyard.

 You can hike, surf, sail or rock climb – or just chill on the sands, if you’d rather!
 It’s a stunning landscape for a city and you’ll never stop appreciating the beauty.
-And, of course, the magical Ilha Grande is only a few hours down the coast…
+In a city this, well, marvelous, it’s hard to get past the superlatives and decide exactly what to do — so to help, we have put together a list of the top things to do in Rio de Janeiro Brazil!

 The rich and varied history means there’s plenty to discover among Rio’s myriad attractions.
 That is, if you want to leave the endless fun of the bars and the beach.
 Arriving at a festival time means you’ll soak up even more of the joyful celebration, whether it’s a big football match, Carnaval or weekend samba parties.
 New Year is also a pretty spectacular time to enjoy all that makes Rio special.